 Chinese people are well known to spend a lot of time on their smartphone and this is not only to play games or chat with a friend.
 Indeed, they also order a lot through their device.

 These last years, purchases via smartphones increased by 168%.
 These ones increase so much in scale that they are going to surpass the ones made via PC.
-And if this rise keeps growing , mobile purchases will be more important than the PC ones.
+And if this rise keeps growing, mobile purchases will be more important than PC ones.

-According to iResearch, there has been an impressive rise of 168.3% at the beginning of this year reaching then a total value of 362.34 billion RMB (around US $58.4 billion).
+According to iResearch, there has been an impressive rise of 168.3% at the beginning of this year reaching than a total value of 362.34 billion RMB (around the US $58.4 billion).
 This rise was even more significant by the end of the year 2014 with a growth of 218.3%.